HamzaBandukara/PyCAD/README.md

 PyCAD).
 Since PyCAD's K-S distance is evaluated via Monte Carlo sampling against a numerical PDF, results may vary by approximately ±0.001 between runs.
 The PASSED/MARGINAL/FAILED classification should remain consistent across runs.

+---

+## Acknowledgements

+This work was supported by the Research Institute on Verified Trustworthy Software (VeTSS) grant "*Probabilistic Precision Tuning*".
 ****